BSM Interdisciplinary Studies Assessment (ISA)

 An Academic Success Coach will advise you throughout the completion of your degree program and will explain what options are available to you for completing your degree requirements.
 The Academic Success Coach for BSM students is Denise Mostowfi.
 You can reach her at email@example.com or (415) 422-5786.

 You may earn a maximum of twenty-one (21) credits.
 Students may write up to seven (7) course equivalent essays that will earn three (3) credits each for meeting course equivalent standards; otherwise students receive no credit.
 Essays are worth three credits based on the number of credits students can earn through a CLEP exam or transfer credit.
+ISA essay submissions earn general elective credit only and are not eligible to earn University Core credit.
 Please consult your Academic Success Coach for additional information on options to meet graduation requirements.

 Yes, you may write essays on more than one topic in a given discipline, but you may not write on the same topic twice.
 For example, you may write several essays in Theology or Communication.
 You may not, however, write more than one essay in a given topic (only one Religion/Spiritual Autobiography, for example).

 After completing INTD 310 you may submit your essays at any time up to the stated deadline.
-Fall semester admits have a deadline of September 15; Spring semester admits have a deadline of January 15.
-For example, students admitted in Fall 2016 who successfully complete INTD 310 during that semester have until 5:00 pm on September 15, 2017 to submit essays.
-Students admitted in Spring 2017 who successfully complete INTD 310 during that semester have until 5:00 pm on January 15, 2018 to submit essays.
+Fall semester admits have a deadline of September 15th of the following year.
+For example, students admitted in Fall 2020 who successfully complete INTD 310 during that semester have until 11:59 pm on September 15, 2021 to submit essays.
+(Students must achieve a grade of C- or better to successfully complete INTD 310.)

 Essays are submitted electronically.
 Instructions can be found in the ISA Handbook (Appendix A: ISA Essay Submission Instructions).